HPC-dev-acc/mario-demo/README.md

 - Transparency toggle now only affects the currently selected object; clicking without a selection does nothing.
 - Design mode now exposes an `isEnabled()` helper, highlights the canvas, and blocks default pointer behavior during drags.
 - Design mode now pauses the countdown timer while active.
+- Design mode includes an **新增** button that spawns a 24px collision block at the top edge of the current view and updates collisions and level data immediately.
 - Added optional `transparent` flag to stage objects for see-through rendering without changing collisions.
 - Fixed loading screen hang on subpath deployments by resolving asset URLs relative to modules and deferring audio initialization until the player presses **START**.
 - Level layout, coins, and traffic lights are now loaded from `assets/objects.js`, removing hard-coded objects and random light spawning.